Aptac0/Resource-Calculator-Guide/README.md

-# RSS STORE APTAC - Página Oficial de Guías
+# RSS STORE APTAC - Official Guides Page

-Bienvenido a la guía central de RSS STORE APTAC.
+Welcome to the central guide hub for RSS STORE APTAC.
-Desde aquí puedes entrar rápido al apartado que necesites y elegir idioma en cada sección.
+From here, you can quickly open the section you need and choose your preferred language in each part.

-## ⚡ Acceso Rápido
+## ⚡ Quick Access

 - [App](#-app)
 - [Commanders](#-commanders)